sg-s/spikesort/README.md

 ### install tag

-On Mac OS X, `spikesort` supports file tagging.
+On macOS, `spikesort` supports file tagging.
 To get this working, you need to have [homebrew](http://brew.sh) installed.
 You can then install `tag` using

 ````
 brew install tag
 ````

-# Hacking

 ## Plugin architecture